tscl/tscl/README.md

 * is fenced with tripple backticks
 * includes the `tscl` language identifier

-The form below does not meet these criteria and will not be evaluated:
+The following illustrates the criteria above, but does not itself meet the criteria and will not be evaluated:

     ```tscl
     (print 42)
     ```
+## No Names

+You may have noticed that there are no named functions in the examples.
+This is because there are no named functions in tscl; there are only anonymous closures.

 ----------